MicroFocus/octane-collection-tool/test-result-collection-tool/src/main/assemblies/readme.txt

-If you have more than one CI server instance connected to Octane, and jobs belonging to different pipelines share the same name (job id), the tool cannot distinguish between them, without a provided instance-id that could have differentiate between them.
+If you have more than one CI server instance connected to Octane, and jobs belonging to different pipelines share the same name (job id), the tool cannot distinguish between them, without a provided instance-id that could have differentiated between them.
 In that case the same test results (and code coverage data) can be pushed to all the matching pipelines, resulting in duplicated test results - even though these pipelines are unrelated and may behave